 Handling (Porterage) of one large piece of luggage per person is included in the cost of Our Escorted Tours.

-Each person is also allowed one piece of carry-on/hand luggage, which must be able to fit under your coach seat.
+Each person is also allowed one piece of hand luggage, which must be able to fit under your coach seat.
 This luggage should not exceed 40 x 20 x 25 cm (approximately 16 x 10 x 8 inches) and must not have wheels.
 Please note that porterage of this luggage item is not included.

 The Republic of Ireland and Northern Ireland have introduced a complete ban on smoking in all workplaces, including bars and restaurants, in an effort to protect public health.
 While there are a small number of hotels that allow smoking in designated bedrooms, smoking is prohibited in every other part of a hotel in Ireland.